kmikl/open-zt703/Documentation/DMM Mode.md

 ## DMM setting menu
 - **Backlight intensity** : enter the menu, to change the backlight intensity
-- **HOLD/SAVE function** : change what the long press of the HOLD/SAVE button should do
+- **HOLD/SAVE function** : enter the menu, to change what the long press of the HOLD/SAVE button should do
 - **Reset all settings** : resets all settings back to default
 - **Format filesystem** : formats the internal filesystem and creates the default folders